visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitors both public and private groups
 - User must be a member of the groups they want to monitor
 - Can monitor up to 25 groups with basic subscription
-- Can add more groups with add-ons ($18/month for 20 additional groups)
 - Monitors posts and comments
 - Recommended scan interval: 2 hours or more